MercersKitchen/AP-CS/2019 AP CSP Edition/Introductory Presentation for CSP/README.md

     - Instead of Repeating Code, use a single algorithm

 - Data Needed, Data Planning
-  - Types of data needed?
+  - [] Types of data needed?
-  - Storage, Reading, Writing?
+  - [] Storage, Reading, Writing?
-  - Processing, Transforming & Data Memories?
+  - [] Processing, Transforming & Data Memories?

-- How does the language deal with different levels of abstractions
+- [] How does the language deal with different levels of abstractions?
   - Examples
     - Processing: use of TABS and Other Files for procedures, methods, classes
     - Processing OOP: use of a driver (void setup & void draw)
     - Pure Java: use of void-main-string-args

-- Write a commented only program using Generic Pseudocode to demonstrate programming methodology and program flow
+- [] Write a commented-only program using Generic Pseudocode to demonstrate programming methodology and program flow
   - Examples
-    - Strucutred Programming: Sequential, Functions, Decisions, Iternations, and simple program structure
+    - Structured Programming: Sequential, Functions, Decisions, Iterations, and simple program structure
     - Procedural Programming: Structured and unique functions, procedures or methods that execute code with and without returning a value
     - Object Orientated Programming: Procedural and Driver Program with Class-structure